TobiHo/ttl/README.md

-# TTL – Time To Life
+# TTL – Time To Live